 await SDK.initializeSDK(initializeObj);

-Step 1 : Use the below method to register a user
+Step 1 : Use the below method to register the user.

 await SDK.register(`USER_IDENTIFIER`);